kylerove/pediatricurologybook/_chapters/08-44_testicular-and-paratesticular-tumors-in-children.md

 - The prepubertal child
 - The adolescent and young adult (AYA)

 In either of these age groups, testicular tumors have characteristic features to consider, impacting on management and outcome.
-Testicular sparing surgery (TSS) can be planned for most of the benign prepubertal testicular lesions; whereas most AYA tumors are suspected to be malignant from the outset, and radical orchidectomy is standard surgical care for primary intratesticular testicular or paratesticular malignancy.
+Testicular sparing surgery (TSS) can be planned for most of the benign prepubertal testicular lesions; whereas most AYA tumors are suspected to be malignant from the outset, and radical orchidectomy is standard surgical care for primary intratesticular or paratesticular malignancy.

 ## Embryology